learn-co-curriculum/phase-0-git-basics-lab/README.md

 ## Introduction

-Now that you've learned about Git version control, your task is to apply that knowledge by creating your own local Git repository, making changes, and pushing up those changes to a remote repo stored on [GitHub][github].

-So far lessons have only contained written content on a specific topic.
-All you needed to do was read through the lesson and continue on.
+So far lessons have only contained written content on specific topics.
+All you needed to do was read through each lesson and continue on.
 This lesson, however, is considered a _lab_.
 Labs are exercises that have some written content to guide you, but also contain _tests_ that must be passed in order to complete the lesson.

-In this lab, we're going to go through the process completing a Learn lab while reinforcing our understanding of Git.
+Now that you've learned about Git version control, in this lab, we're going to go through the entire process of creating a local Git repository, creating an initial commit and pushing that work to a remote repo stored on [GitHub][github].

+**Note:** If you are new to using Learn.co and this is your first lab, welcome!
+This lesson will include all the steps necessary to submit your lab work to Learn.co.

 ## Getting Started